stackgl/shader-school/exercises/intro-1/README.md

 In <a href="/open/intro-1" target="_blank">this lesson's directory</a> you'll
 find a file called `hello.glsl` that exports a function called `sum`.
 Fix this function to return the sum of its first two arguments.

+### Note on the workshopper

+On the bottom you will find three buttons and a slider.
+These will allow you to compare your implementation to an existing solution.
+The left button does a component-wise comparison of the color channels, the middle a side-by-side cutaway, and the right onion skinning.
+When you are done, click on the check box at the top to submit your lesson, or hide the panel by clicking x.